houwensheng/hello-world/README.md

 # hello-world
-start of programmer
+start of programmer\n
-my first step on github
+my first step on github\n

+Do something new.